LIT-Protocol/chain-signatures/README.md

 # Using Lit for Chain Signatures

-The following is an example of how you can use the automation package from the Lit SDK to create and automate cross-chain transactions.
+The following is an example of how you can use the `@lit-protocol/event-listener` package from the [Lit SDK](https://github.com/LIT-Protocol/js-sdk) to create and automate cross-chain transactions.
 This package gives you the ability to listen to events from any source chain and use it to trigger a transaction on your desired destination chain

 ## Introduction